frankhenry/drupal-deploy/README.markdown

 	$ cap deploy

-Some command use drush.
-To install drush on your server

-	$ cap composer:install_executable
-	$ cap drush:install

-If you want to deploy your app and also revert features, clear cache
+If you want to deploy your app and also import the configuration, clear cache

 	$ cap deploy:full